 Exploring the relationship between everyday items and the communities that make them, Robert Ashton provides a snapshot of twenty-first century England.
 Where are the people who grow barley, milk cows and produce wool?
 How have their farming methods become less ethical, sustainable and natural over time?
 And what are we doing today to reverse that change?

-Inspired by George Ewart Evans’s Ask the Fellows Who Cut the Hay, Ashton gives voice to local people and travels rural Suffolk in search for innovation, interweaving his own personal connection to Evans and to the land.
+Inspired by George Ewart Evans’ Ask the Fellows Who Cut the Hay, Ashton gives voice to local people and travels rural Suffolk in search for innovation, interweaving his own personal connection to Evans and to the land.
 Part memoir, part social history, Ashton’s thought-provoking book is a manifesto for why, against all odds, we need to step back in order to progress.

 UK postage is free if you spend £20 or more